Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 Sexually transmitted infection (STI) prevention

-Women who are at higher risk.
-Talk with your provider.
+Those who are at higher risk.
+Talk with your doctor.

 Use of tobacco